 The Hoffman Research Support Grants supports up to $1,000 for Summer Research.

-**Deadline extended!!** Deadline for Submission: 7 April by 11:59 PM Click Here to Apply!
+Deadline for Submission: 1 March by 11:59 PM Click Here to Apply!

 The Hoffman Research Support Grants support students in all disciplines engaged in research during the summer.
 Hoffman Research Support Grants can be used to support a short-term summer research project in any discipline.
 They can support travel to a research site, research supplies, or other expenses related to research.
 This award may be used in conjunction with other sources of support (faculty grants, work study, etc.), but the need for additional funds must be demonstrated.
 Hoffman Research Support Grants may be used to support student-faculty research or independent student research conducted under the direction of a faculty member.

 Students awarded Hoffman Research Support Grants access their funds through reimbursement for documented expenses.

 To apply: Actively enrolled and full-time first-year students, sophomores, and juniors working in all disciplines may apply.
 Graduating seniors may apply to conduct research during Short Term only and cannot be registered for a Short Term course.
 Graduating seniors may apply to support presentation at conferences within 12 months of graduation.